Santiago de Cuba Airport Guide

 - Hotel Versalles - (10 min from the airport) No airport shuttle.

-- Hotel Casa Grande - (18 min from the airport) No airport shuttle
+- Hotel Casa Granda - (18 min from the airport) No airport shuttle

 To see more options there is a list of hotel deals in Santiago de Cuba on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.